20 Things to do in Hamburg, Germany (+ map): Best places to visit

 There are probably few places in the world where you can find such a sought-after industrial location.
 Even the famous designer Karl Lagerfeld has chosen Speicherstadt in the past to shoot his collection.

-The warehouses were built on oak pillars at the turn of the 19. and 20th century and are connected by several smaller bridges.
+The warehouses were built on oak pillars at the turn of the 19th and 20th centuries and are connected by several smaller bridges.
 You can walk around freely and constantly discover interesting corners.

 The best views are afforded by the Wilhelminenbrücke (famous for the oriental carpet on the ground) and the Poggenmühlenbrücke on the other side of the Speicherstadt, overlooking the water castle (now home to a restaurant).